MarkSherstan/Biodome/README.md

 ## PCB V2 Notes
 - Use digital pin to wake up sensor (change to 3.3V 555 timer)
+- Check backorder on BME280 - Not currently used for V1
+- Make the board act as a shield for the Pi (pins and mounting holes)

 ## To Order
 - RPi 40 pin cable: https://www.digikey.ca/en/products/detail/adafruit-industries-llc/1988/7241480